Gainflow/.github/profile/README.md

 ## 🚀 Features

 - **Workout Tracking**
   Log your exercises, sets, reps, and weights with ease.
-Whether you lift, run, or train calisthenics.
-Gainflow adapts to your routine.
+Whether you lift, run, or train calisthenics, Gainflow adapts to your routine.

 - **Progress Analytics**
   Visualize your performance with beautiful charts.
 Track strength gains, training volume, and personal records over time.